pparent76/ML_video_av/video_av/README.rst

 to do only one physical apperture change instead of needing to go physically through all intermediaries values like in standard ML exposure menu.

+When available one good configuration, that is recommended, is to disable smooth changes in video_av module, but to enable ML "gradual exposure" feature in video menu.

 :Author: Pierre Parent <pierre.parent s-at-s pparent.fr>
 :License: GPL
 :Summary: video Av exposure